isomerpages/ura-ilsg-cms/_sustainability/SWITCH OFF, TURN UP.md

 description: ""
 ---
 <p style="font-size:17px; line-height:40px">
-A key component of the Festival’s sustainability efforts since its inception in 2010, the <b><i>‘Switch Off, Turn Up’ (SOTU)</i></b> campaign promotes energy efficiency by rallying organisations around Marina Bay and beyond to switch off non-essential lightings and turn up their air conditioning temperatures.
-Stakeholders are also encouraged to continue practising these energy-saving habits beyond the Festival period.
+A key component of the Festival’s sustainability efforts since its inception in 2010, the <b><i>‘Switch Off, Turn Up’ (SOTU)</i></b> campaign rallies building owners, corporations and businesses around Marina Bay and beyond to reduce their energy consumption by switching off non-essential lightings and turning up their air conditioning temperatures.
+Stakeholders are encouraged to continue with these energy-saving habits beyond the Festival period.

-A huge thank you to the following stakeholders for joining URA to <b><i>Switch Off, Turn Up</i></b> this year:</p>
+<br><br>
+For the first time this year, the initiative will expand beyond corporations to include schools and the general public.
+<br><br>
+Take part in <i>SOTU</i> through <i>i Light i Pledge, presented by Alibaba Cloud</i> at (hyperlink) today!
+<br><br></p>